This post was originally published in May 2018 but was update in September 2020 to include newer models.

 Thanks to its popularity, there are a ton of different versions and adaptations.
 A premium line and fixed blade version would both make it on this list if I didn’t find them redundant.

 The Paraframe is another classic that continues to prove its worth each and every year.
-It is a minimalist design with a 3-inch blade and skeletonized steel handle to cut down on the weight.
+The mini version is often touted as one of the best Paraframes.
+It is a minimalist design with a 2.22-inch blade and skeletonized steel handle to cut down on the weight.
 The open design makes it easy to clean while the frame lock provides extra security.

 This is a simple folder that countless people have depended on.

 The 06 Automatic family from Gerber is awesome.
 The Gerber 06 Automatic was designed for military use and deployed with countless troops.
 Because millions of Americans are not legally allowed to own an auto, Gerber released a manual version that is just as excellent but without the auto mechanism.